DmitrysXYZ/Emergency-System/emergency-system/README.md

 = Emergency system =
 Stay up to date with all the latest developments in the world.
-Helping people stay alert in the event of a chemical, biological, radiological, nuclear hazard (CBRN, DEFCON, EMERGCONs).
+Helping people stay alert in the event of a chemical, biological, radiological, nuclear hazard (CBRN, EMERGCONs).

-= DEFCON - EMERGCONs Levels =

-DEFCON 1: Maximum military readiness for "immediate response" to threats or attacks DEFCON 2: Military forces stand ready to deploy and fight in six hours or less DEFCON 3: Select forces are ready to deploy in 15 minutes DEFCON 4: "Above normal readiness"
-DEFCON 5: "Normal"

 ###  Docs and support